Compulsory Third Party (CTP)

 The highly trained team of insurance specialists bring to the table expertise in motor vehicle law, including the defence and management of Compulsory Third Party (CTP) claims.

-A number of lawyers in our team have previously been employed in-house by CTP insurers.
-This experience gives us a unique insight into the issues facing these insurers.
+Our team includes Zoe Trikamji who previously worked in-house with a CTP insurer.
+Her experience gives us a unique insight into the issues facing these insurers.

 Our clients benefit from seamless claims management backed by the resources and expertise of a full-service commercial firm.